ProjectPythia/projectpythia.github.io/CODEOFCONDUCT.md

 If you require a reasonable accommodation due to a disability or for assistance as an individual with Limited English Proficiency (LEP), please contact UCAR's [Chief Human Resources Officer](chro@ucar.edu).

 Any Contributor can use these reporting methods even if they are not directly affiliated with UCAR.
 The Frequently Asked Questions (FAQ) page for reporting is [here](https://www.ucar.edu/who-we-are/ethics).

+## Confidentiality
+**All reports will be kept confidential**.
+When we discuss incidents with people who are reported, we will anonymize details as much as we can to protect reporter privacy.

+However, some incidents happen in one-on-one interactions, and even if the details are anonymized, the reported person may be able to guess who made the report.
+If you have concerns about retaliation or your safety, please note those in your report.
+We still encourage you to report so that we can support you while keeping our community members safe.
+In some cases, we can compile several anonymized reports into a pattern of behavior and take action on that pattern.

+If a public statement is necessary, the identities of all individuals involved will remain confidential unless those individuals instruct us otherwise.

+## Conflicts of Interest

+If a member of the project administrators has a conflict of interest regarding a report, they will recuse themselves from discussing and handling the incident.
+They will not have access to the incident documentation, and they will excuse themselves from any conversations involving handling the incident.

 ## Consequences